Rocket engine nozzle: Specific impulse

 If a nozzle is under- or overexpanded, then loss of efficiency occurs relative to an ideal nozzle.

-Grossly overexpanded nozzles have improved efficiency relative to an underexpanded nozzle (though are still less efficient than a nozzle with the ideal expansion ratio), however the exhaust jet is unstable.
+Grossly overexpanded nozzles have improved efficiency relative to an underexpanded nozzle (though are still less efficient than a nozzle with the ideal expansion ratio), but the exhaust jet is unstable.

 Aerostatic back-pressure and optimal expansion

 As the gas travels down the expansion part of the nozzle, the pressure and temperature decrease, while the speed of the gas increases.

 The supersonic nature of the exhaust jet means that the pressure of the exhaust can be significantly different from ambient pressure—the outside air is unable to equalize the pressure upstream due to the very high jet velocity.
 Therefore, for supersonic nozzles, it is actually possible for the pressure of the gas exiting the nozzle to be significantly below or very greatly above ambient pressure.

 If the exit pressure is too low, then the jet can separate from the nozzle.
 This is often unstable, and the jet will generally cause large off-axis thrusts and may mechanically damage the nozzle.

 This separation generally occurs if the exit pressure drops below roughly 30-45% of ambient, but separation may be delayed to far lower pressures if the nozzle is designed to increase the pressure at the rim, as is achieved with the Space Shuttle Main Engine (SSME) (1-2 psi at 15 psi ambient).

 In addition, as the rocket engine starts up or throttles, the chamber pressure varies, and this generates different levels of efficiency.
 At low chamber pressures the engine is almost inevitably going to be grossly over-expanded.